chengchengzheng/week4/README.md

 This technique enhances the analysis of surface features while improving insights into ice dynamics and oceanic processes

-## Read in Functions Needed
+### Read in Functions Needed

 This Python script analyzes Sentinel-3 SAR altimetry data to classify sea ice and leads based on waveform characteristics like peakiness and stack standard deviation (SSD).
 It uses NumPy, SciPy, Matplotlib, and Scikit-learn for data processing and clustering with K-Means, DBSCAN, and GMM.

 Key steps include:
-- Extracting latitude, longitude, waveforms, and backscatter with `unpack_gpod`.
+- Extracting latitude, longitude, waveforms, and backscatter with unpack_gpod.
 - Interpolating data for consistency.
 - Calculating SSD using Gaussian fitting to measure waveform variability.
 - Standardizing data and removing NaN values.